Plants and rocks: A Special Bond

 Underneath certain plates, intense heat from within the Earth is transferred to the surface.
 Here, magma bubbles up through cracks and crevices, solidifying until it eventually breaches the surface of the ocean.
-This can sometimes be accompanied by truly violent eruptions, lifting up whole sections of the seabed and blasting rocks and lava into the sky.
-Volcanic islands then appear in the middle of the ocean, creating familiar landmasses such as Hawaii, the Azores and, of course, the Galápagos.
+Sometimes this can be accompanied by truly violent eruptions, lifting up whole sections of the seabed and blasting rocks and lava into the sky.
+Volcanic islands then appear in the middle of the ocean, creating familiar landmasses such as Hawaii, the Azores … and Galápagos

-But these processes can take millions of years, and as the plates keep moving the hot spot remains anchored in the same place, creating new volcanic islands.
-This forms chains of islands similar to how a confectioner squeezes out dollops of icing through a nozzle.
-In the Galápagos, the islands to the east are far older than the western ones.
-This implies that the hot spot is currently below the islands of Isabela and Fernandina, the westernmost outcrops, while the islands in the east are eroding and sinking back into the ocean.
+These processes can take millions of years, and as the plates keep moving the hot spot remains anchored in the same place, creating new volcanic islands.
+Chains of these islands are formed in much the same way a confectioner squeezes out dollops of icing through a nozzle.
+In Galápagos, the islands in the east are far older than those in the west – and this implies that the hot spot is currently below the islands of Isabela and Fernandina, the westernmost outcrops, while the islands in the east are becoming eroded and sinking back into the ocean.

 When the plants arrived

-Much like the animal species that first arrived here, the first plant species to colonize the Galápagos had to be hardy pioneers.
+Much like the animal species that first arrived here, the first plant species to colonise the Galápagos had to be hardy pioneers.
 It’s likely that spores and seeds were carried on the wind or tides and ended up landing on the barren shores of the newly formed islands.
-Others could have arrived in the guano of migratory birds.
-The only way for them to germinate and grow would be to fuse with the rocks and survive on a bare minimum of water and nutrients.
+Others could have arrived in the guano of migratory birds, and the only way for them to germinate and grow would be to fuse with the rocks and survive on a bare minimum of water and nutrients.

-To make the challenge even greater, with no pollinating insects, plants would have had to reproduce in novel ways.
-Nevertheless, a few hardy species did manage to put down roots (pun intended!), thus starting the process of building up topsoil and making it possible for other life forms to survive.
-Today, many of the trees growing on the islands can trace their lineage back to humble ‘weeds’ such as daisies and dandelions—the true masters of colonization.
-Without these initial plants, the islands would have remained barren volcanic wastelands, with little to no terrestrial life.
+Nevertheless, a few hardy species did manage to – literally – put down roots, thus starting the process of building up topsoil and making it possible for other life forms to survive.
+Today, many of the trees we find growing on the islands trace their lineage back to humble ‘weeds’ such as daisies and dandelions – the true masters of colonisation.
+Without these initial plants the islands would have remained barren volcanic wastelands, with little to no terrestrial life.

 Know your vegetation zones

-Areas close to the tidal zone on islands are ideal for plants that tolerate saltwater, such as the red mangrove, with its distinctive aerial roots.
-Mangroves are important for fish species as nurseries, but due to the limited availability of nutrients in the shallow waters, these semi-aquatic trees grow very slowly.
-Interestingly, the roots of red mangroves are raised up in the air, where they absorb oxygen more easily than submergedunderwater.
+Areas close to the tidal zone on islands are ideal for plants that can tolerate saltwater, such as the red mangrove with its distinctive aerial roots.
+Mangroves are important for fish species as nurseries, but due to the limited availability of nutrients in the shallow waters these semi-aquatic trees grow very slowly.
+Interestingly the roots of red mangroves are raised up in the air where they’re able to absorb oxygen more easily than if they were under water.